commoncrawl/cc-host-index/README.md

 ## Contributing

-We'd love to get code contributions!
+We'd love to get testing and code contributions!
 Here are some clues:

+- We'd love to hear if you tried it out, and what your comments are
 - We'd love to have python examples using Athena, similar to duckdb
 - We'd love to have more python examples
 - Please use pyarrow whenever possible